Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: Computational benchmarks (for the pre-limit model)

+This process defines the class groupings used to formulate and solve the MDP, which focuses on the low-priority classes in the main test problem and its two variants.
+Notably, the same grouping applies consistently for the main test problem and its two variants, as shown in Table \ref{bench_subgroup_variant}.

-The mean service, abandonment, and cost rates of the low priority subgroups $\mathcal{G}^{i}_{L}$ for $i = 1,\ldots, I$ are calculated by taking the weighted averages of the rates associated with the corresponding classes within the subgroups; see Table \ref{stats_groups_main}.
-We define the system state of the auxiliary low-dimensional MDP at time $t$ as $X(t) = (X_{1}(t),\ldots, X_{I}(t))$, where $X_{i}(t)$ denotes the number of calls from the subgroup $\mathcal{G}^{i}_{\scriptscriptstyle\text{\raisebox{-0.5ex}{$L$}}}$ in the system.
-The high priority classes of the original problem are deleted from the system of low-dimensional problem, assuming they rarely occupy the queue.
-We also remove the service capacity needed to serve them.
-Given the total number of agents serving all classes is $N(t)$, we define the number of agents serving only high priority classes, denoted by $N_{H}(t)$ as follows (assuming high priority calls are always in service): For $k = 1,\ldots, K$
+For the purpose of solving the 3-dimensional MDP, the mean service, abandonment, and cost rates of the low-priority subgroups $\mathcal{G}^{i}_{L}$ for $i = 1,2,3$ are calculated by taking the weighted averages of the rates associated with the corresponding classes within the subgroups; see Table \ref{stats_groups_main} for the main test problem, Table \ref{stats_groups_first_instance} for the first variant and Table \ref{stats_groups_second_instance} for the second variant.

+We define the system state of the auxiliary low-dimensional MDP at time $t$ as $X(t) = (X_{1}(t),X_{2}(t),X_{3}(t))$, where $X_{i}(t)$ denotes the number of calls from the subgroup $\mathcal{G}^{i}_{L}$ in the system.
+Recall that we assume the high-priority classes in the original problem rarely occupy the queue and are therefore removed from the low-dimensional system.
+Consequently, we remove the service capacity needed to serve these classes.
+Given the total number of agents serving all classes is $N(t)$, we define the number of agents serving only high-priority classes, denoted by $N_{H}(t)$ as follows (assuming high-priority calls are always in service): For $k = 1,\ldots, K$